Moons of Saturn: Major moons

-Irregular
+Irregular moons

 Orbits and positions of Saturn's 250 irregular moons as of March 2025.
 Prograde orbits are colored blue while retrograde orbits are colored red.
 Saturn's outermost regular moons, Titan, Hyperion, and Iapetus, are also shown with turquoise orbits.

 Irregular moons are small satellites with distant, inclined, and frequently retrograde orbits, believed to have been acquired by the parent planet through a capture process.
 They often occur as collisional families or groups.
 The precise size and albedo of many of the irregular moons are not known because they are too small to be resolved by telescopes on Earth and in space, so their sizes are estimated from their brightness by assuming a dark surface or low albedo of around 6% (albedo of Phoebe) or less.
 The irregular moons generally have featureless visible and near infrared spectra dominated by water absorption bands.
 They are typically gray (spectrally neutral) or moderately red in color—similar to C-type, P-type, or D-type asteroids, though they are much less red than Kuiper belt objects.
 (Note: The photometric color may be used as a proxy for the chemical composition of satellites' surfaces.)

 Inuit

-The Inuit group includes 36 prograde outer moons that are similar enough in their distances from the planet (190–300 radii of Saturn), their orbital inclinations (43–51°) and their colors that they can be considered a group.
+The Inuit group includes 39 prograde outer moons that are similar enough in their distances from the planet (190–300 radii of Saturn), their orbital inclinations (43–51°) and their colors that they can be considered a group.
 The Inuit group is further split into three distinct subgroups at different semi-major axes, and are named after their respective largest members.
 Ordered by increasing semi-major axis, these subgroups are the Kiviuq subgroup (188 Saturn radii), Paaliaq (249 Saturn radii), and the Siarnaq subgroup (297 Saturn radii).
 It is unknown whether all of these subgroups of the Inuit group share a common origin.

-The Kiviuq group includes 20 members, with the only named members being Ijiraq and the group's largest member and namesake Kiviuq.
+The Kiviuq group includes 23 members, with the only named members being Ijiraq and the group's largest member and namesake Kiviuq.
 Kiviuq has a diameter of about 17 km and has a highly elongated shape, which may indicate it is a contact binary.
 The Siarnaq group includes 15 members, with the only named members being Tarqeq and the group's namesake Siarnaq.
 Siarnaq is the largest member of its subgroup and the entire Inuit group, with an estimated diameter of about 39 km.
 The moons of the Kiviuq and Siarnaq subgroups are tightly clustered in semi-major axis and inclination with respect to their namesake moon, which makes them distinct collisional families.
 In contrast to Kiviuq and Siarnaq, Paaliaq (diameter ~25 km) does not have an associated subgroup.